ivadomed/ivadomed/docs/source/tutorials/two_class_microscopy_seg_2d_unet.rst

       "binarize_maxpooling": {}

-- ``evaluation_parameters:object_detection_metrics``: Used to indicate if object detection metrics (lesions true positive and false detection rates) are computed or not at evaluation time.
+- ``evaluation_parameters:object_detection_metrics``: Used to indicate if object detection metrics (lesions true positive rate, lesions false detection rate and Hausdorff score) are computed or not at evaluation time.
 For the axons and myelin segmentation task, we set this parameter to ``false``.

   .. code-block:: xml